WICG/PEPC/explainer.md

 Disadvantages:

-1. There is no signal of the user’s intent and therefore user agents can not make any of the improvements listed in the sections above, except for positioning the prompt.
+1. There is no signal of the user's intent and therefore user agents can not make any of the improvements listed in the sections above, except for positioning the prompt.
 However the user agent will still need to remain defensive and make sure the user is protected against permission prompt